MicrosoftDocs/dynamics-365-customer-engagement/ce/sales-enterprise/add-activity-campaign-using-app-marketing-sales.md

 ---
-title: "Add an activity to a campaign using in-app marketing (Dynamics 365 for Sales) | MicrosoftDocs"
+title: "Add an activity to a campaign using in-app marketing (Dynamics 365 for Customer Engagement for Sales) | MicrosoftDocs"
 description: "Add planning and campaign activities to a campaign to make it successful."
 keywords: "Campaign Activities, Campaign, Quick Campaign, Distribute" ms.date: 05/01/2018